PersiaML/tutorials/src/inference/index.md

 torch-model-archiver --model-name you_model_name --version 1.0 --serialized-file /your/model/dir/you_model_name.pth --handler /your/model/dir/persia_handler.py
 ```

-Sparse model could be saved by PerisaML api, see [Model Checkpointing](../model-checkpointing/index.md).
+Sparse model can be saved by PerisaML api, see [Model Checkpointing](../model-checkpointing/index.md).

 ## 3. Deploy torchserve and Perisa servers

-torchserve could be launched by this command:
+torchserve is launched by this command:
 ```bash
 torchserve --start --ncs --model-store /workspace/serve/model/ --models you_model_name.mar
 ```
-There are configures in `PersiaInferConfig` in `global_config.yaml` when deploy embedding servers and middlewware when inferencing.
+There are configures in `PersiaInferConfig` in `global_config.yaml` when deploy embedding servers and middlewware for inference.

 ```yaml
 PersiaInferConfig: